Pfizer vs. Moderna: What are the new bivalent boosters’ differences?

 It’s too early to have robust studies on whether these two brands of booster shots have different side effects from each other.
 However, evidence from both clinical trials shows the side effects of the bivalent shots are similar to the side effects of the last booster shot and the original vaccine.

-“Most often it’s redness at the site of inoculation, some soreness, feeling tired for a day or two afterwards — all the same side effects we’re seeing at relatively the same rates with the bivalent booster,” said Andrew Pekosz, a virologist with the Johns Hopkins Bloomberg School of Public Health, in a recent media briefing.
+“Most often, it’s redness at the site of inoculation, some soreness, feeling tired for a day or two afterward — all the same side effects we’re seeing at relatively the same rates with the bivalent booster,” said Andrew Pekosz, a virologist with the Johns Hopkins Bloomberg School of Public Health, in a recent media briefing.

 Other common side effects include headaches, fever, chills and nausea, according to the CDC.